 How to keep safe from scammers

-Avoid becoming a victim of a money transfer scam by following a few basic tenets:
+Avoid becoming a victim of a wire transfer scam by following a few basic tenets:

 - Never send money to strangers.
-Full stop.
+Under any circumstances.

 - Pay by credit card.
 That way, you’ll have some recourse if things go awry.